About

 Kylie Eklund-Denman

-Kylie Eklund-Denman is an Australian travel writer and a passionate Japanophile.
-She is also a blogger, foodie, cooking teacher and a qualified sake sommelier.
+Kylie Eklund-Denman is an Australian memoir, travel, and fiction writer, and a passionate Japanophile.
+She is also a blogger, epicurean, forest walker, bird watcher, plant collector, citizen scientist, and a qualified sake sommelier.
+Her children think she spends an unnatural amount of time looking at and photographing fungi.

 The more that you read,